Companion Planting Chart and Guide for Vegetable Gardens

 What Is Companion Planting?

 Companion planting is the practice of growing one plant to help another as part of a community.
 Fruits, vegetables, and herbs are noticeably more resilient and productive when each member supports the next.
-The benefits can be one-way, such as when nectar-rich flowers planted around fruiting crops like tomatoes improve insect pollination, or reciprocal, such as when the famous Three Sisters of corn, pole beans, and squash are grown together for mutual benefit.
+The benefits can be one-way, such as when nectar-rich flowers planted around fruiting crops, like tomatoes, improve insect pollination, or reciprocal, such as when the famous Three Sisters of corn, pole beans, and squash are grown together for mutual benefit.

 By growing communities of plants that are known to support each other, you can save a lot of time and potential heartache.
 This is nature’s way of minimizing pest damage, boosting soil fertility, reducing weed competition, and, ultimately, increasing yields.
 Productive gardens cultivated with companion planting in mind also tend to look better, too!